d-haldane/music-makers/dev-journal.md

 ```
 Not sure what to do with that.
 Docs don't indicate what the problem is or how to change something to resolve the error message.
 Stuck here.
 Stopping.

+# 2022.5.1 New importer
+Using the JLC2Kicad Python - needed some real fixing - I bodged it, and lost MPN/manufacturer data, and courtyard lines.
+Caused a lot of clean up work.

+Importer barfed with 3D models were present to copy.
+Look like a directory name issue on Windows ":" is an illegal character.

+Some schematic-errors on Windows - might be a bad symbol on the headphone jack.
+Also related to the presence of cache files.

+set-config-sets([`groups]) is a pretty bad API.
+Also doesn't work without export cad.

+Want to swap out the QFN with a parametric call - no obvious way to visually diff,

+View-component works!

+autocomplete doesn't work fuzzily, if you miss the first few characters.
+DCI didn't work. had to be dgi/DSI...

 # Bugs

 Blank reference prefix kills importer - F0 ""

 Text drawing import error

+set-config-sets([`groups]) is a pretty bad API.
+Also doesn't work without export cad.

+Cache files should be in the design directory